 Grace College Online is a Christian school which grew out of the Grace Theological Seminary, which established Grace College in 1948.
 The college offers almost 10 programs of study completely online and offers three–year accelerated degrees in every one of its majors.
 For especially dedicated students, the university also offers a four–year program which simultaneously awards a baccalaureate and master’s degree.

-Grace College Online offers a number of baccalaureate and master’s degrees online.
+Grace College Online offers several baccalaureate and master’s degrees online.
 Online bachelor’s degree options include human services and business administration, while online master’s degree offerings include counseling and nonprofit management.

 Online student resources include a writing lab via email evaluation and an online library with librarian live chat and various scholarly journals, videos and music databases.

-Grace College Online is regionally accredited by The Higher Learning Commission (HLC).
+Grace College and Theological Seminary is regionally accredited by The Higher Learning Commission (HLC).